Nikon D300S versus Nikon D500

-The physical size and weight of the Nikon D300S and the Nikon D500 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Nikon D300S and the Nikon D500.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D300S – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D300S – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Nikon D300S and the Nikon D500 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the D500 is slightly lighter (8 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.